kayc0des/alu-machine_learning/reinforcement_learning/q_learning/README.md

 # Q Learning

-This folder contains scripts for q-learning
+Q-learning is a model-free reinforcement learning algorithm that helps an agent learn the optimal action-selection policy by iteratively updating Q-values, which represent the expected rewards of actions in specific states (Geeks for Geeks, 2024).
+This folder contains scripts which are part of the Q-learning intranet project for ML techniques II (ALU).

 ## Scripts